Sunbird-Ed/sunbird-perf-tests/user-management-apis.md

 >* Created a new async API end point (Sign Up API) which will create users in the custodian org
 >* Changed Get user by email / phone API as an async call
 >* Changed Get system settings API as an async call
->* Changed Role read and Get system settings API to store data in memory with a TTL for 4 hours instead of fetching data from database always
+>* Changed Role read and Get system settings API to store static data in memory with a TTL for 4 hours instead of fetching data from database always
 >* Created a new API end point (User exists) which returns a boolean value to the client
 >* Keycloak node increased from 2 vcpus, 8GB to 4 vcpus, 8GB
 >* Keycloak Heap size increased from default 512MB to 6GB